Hwid2121/Monopoly-Lugano/README.md

 * `tui` - text user interface (works in a terminal)
 * `gui` - Swing-based graphical user interface (opens a window)

+Inside of the `Model` the code is structured with different classes with its own tests:

+ - BonusSquare
+ - Card
+ - CardsDeck
+ - Dice
+ - House
+ - JailSquare
+ - Monopoly
+ - Player
+ - PropertySquare
+ - Square
+ - Table

+The `tui` is composed by:

+ - Main
+ Inside of the Main there are all the methods for the interactions with the user and the strcucture of monopoly.

+The `GUI` is composed by:

+ - Images (package)
+ - CLayout
+ - FormPanel
+ - GameFrame
+ - GameMain
+ - GamePanel
+ - Main
+ - MonopolyCommandsPanel
+ - MonopolyGridPanel
+ - MonopolyPanel
+ - MonopolyPlayerPanel
+ - MyButton
+ - NicknameForm
+ - NumPlayerFrame
+ - PanelEnd
+ - PanelMonopoly
+ - PanelNickname
+ - PanelPlayers
+ - PanelPregame
+---
+You can use Maven to compile, test, and check the code by running `mvn` in this top-level directory (see below).

-Note that the classes in the `model` package MUST NOT refer to any classes in the `tui` or `gui` packages.
+The classes in the `model` package are not refer to any classes in the `tui` or `gui` packages.
+But instead TUI and GUI refer to model for take the structure of Monopoly game.

-The classes in the `tui` package must not refer to any classes in the `gui` package.

-The classes in the `gui` package must not refer to any classes in the `tui` package.

-The classes in the `tui` and `gui` packages SHOULD refer to classes in the `model` package.

-The classes in the `model` package need to come with unit tests.
+In the `model` package is covered by unit tests.

-(The classes in the `tui` and `gui` packages do not need to be covered with tests.)
+## Known problems
+The project has trouble with the execution with BlueJ:
+	The imports inside of the classes will be broken.

 ## How build using Maven